Maritime history on Big Woody Island

 So, what makes this place so historically significant to the Fraser Coast region?
 Read on below and to get some quick insights before you begin your Great Sandy Strait adventures.

 A quarantine area in 1865

-No we aren’t talking about self-quarantine in comfort at home like our COVID-19 experience folks, back in 1865 Woody Island was used as a quarantine area for those travelling on a migrant ship to Australia.
-After a very long trip of 116 days, the ship arrived in Hervey Bay on October 17 where she anchored off the island for a month.
+This isn't the same as a self-quarantine in comfort at home like the COVID-19 experience folks, back in 1865 Woody Island was used as a quarantine area for those travelling on a migrant ship to Australia.
+After a very long trip of 116 days, the ship arrived in Hervey Bay on October 17 where it anchored off the island for a month.
 During this time there were seven people on board with a contagious disease and in order to stop this from spreading, migrants were taken ashore on Woody Island until any sickness had passed.

 Let there be light!

 A trip to this special spot isn’t complete without snapping an instagram-worthy moment at the Middle Bluff lighthouse.
 In 1866, two lighthouses were built on the island which enabled ships to enter the Hervey Bay region at night.
 While both lighthouses aren’t open for business anymore, they still remain standing on the island.

 There is also some picturesque sandy beaches!
 South of Middle Bluff Lighthouse you’ll find a stunning beach named “Jeffery’s Landing”.
-This little spot was used as a base for mapping work by Commander James Jeffery of the Royal Navy in 1863.
+This spot was used as a base for mapping work by Commander James Jeffery of the Royal Navy in 1863.